 Jidir Düzü and Topkhana: Shusha's legendary plateau and forest

-A guide to Jidir Düzü, the historic plain at the edge of Shusha, and the Topkhana forest nearby — their place in Karabakh's culture, the views they offer, and how to experience them on a visit.
+Jidir Düzü, the historic plain at the edge of Shusha, and the nearby Topkhana forest — their place in Karabakh's culture and how to experience them.

 What Jidir Düzü means to Karabakh